 What is the Sun made of?
 How did astronauts get to the Moon and what did they find there?
-For children beginning to read on their own, this book is an exciting introduction to space.
-Vivid, full colour illustrations and photographs on every page.
-Easy-to-read text specially written with the help of a reading expert.
-Internet links to carefully selected websites with pictures, information and activities.
+For children beginning to read on their own, this book is an exciting introduction to space with easy-to-read text written with the help of a reading expert and vivid, full colour illustrations and photographs on every page.
+Includes internet links to carefully selected websites with video clips and activities.

 “Easily understood, but still jam-packed with facts.”

 Read the following reviews or write one of your own.

 This has been my son's favorite book since he was two years old!
 I bought it through a Scholastic school book order, intending to save it until he was older.
 But he wanted to read it, was utterly enthralled with it, and had it fully memorized within weeks.
 This book sparked an interest in space that has stayed with him (he is now four).
 He found the book clear and easy to understand and was able to answer 'reading comprehension' style questions such as 'Which planet is the biggest?' and 'What is the sun made of?'
 Wonderful!
 I plan on collecting as many of these Usborne Beginners books as I can!